Phang Nga

 For cultural immersion, visit the 5 local villages and hill tribes to experience authentic Thai rural life.
 The 5 waterfalls offer refreshing swimming spots and jungle treks, while 4 temples provide peaceful moments and insights into Buddhist culture.
 Don’t miss the 3 beaches, which are perfect for both relaxation and water sports.

-Scuba diving ranks as one of the top activities, with the clear Andaman waters hosting vibrant coral reefs and diverse marine life.
-The 86 available tours cover everything from snorkeling expeditions to cultural village visits, ensuring you can explore both above and below the waterline.
+Scuba diving ranks as one of the top activities, with the clear Andaman waters hosting colourful coral reefs and diverse marine life.
+A broad range of tours covers everything from snorkeling expeditions to cultural village visits, ensuring you can explore both above and below the waterline.

 Where to Stay

-Accommodation in Phang Nga averages $66 per night, with options ranging from budget-friendly guesthouses at $0 to luxury resorts at $214 nightly.
+Accommodation in Phang Nga averages $66 per night, with options ranging from budget-friendly guesthouses to luxury resorts at around $214 nightly.
 The Devasom Khao Lak Beach Resort & Villas tops the ratings for luxury seekers, while La Vela Khao Lak and The Sarojin offer excellent beachfront positions.
 Le Méridien Khao Lak Resort & Spa provides international hotel standards, and X10 Khaolak Resort comes SHA Certified for health-conscious travelers.
-Most of the 40 hotels and resorts cluster around the Khao Lak area, putting you within easy reach of both beaches and tour departure points.
+Most hotels and resorts cluster around the Khao Lak area, putting you within easy reach of both beaches and tour departure points.

 Getting There